 Simple block shapes are ideal for extended child-directed play.
-It’s always best not to show kids how we’d build towers and structures, so that they are encouraged to focus on experimenting and discovering for themselves.
-Our children might use the pieces to form lines, trails or tracks or combine them a multitude of ways with other toys and objects.
+It’s always best not to show kids how we’d build towers and structures so that they are encouraged to focus on experimenting and discovering for themselves.
+Our children might use the pieces to form lines, trails, or tracks or combine them in a multitude of ways with other toys and objects.
 As with all the gifts on this list, the possibilities are endless.

 5. Dressing up and more

 Generally, the rule of thumb for stretching creativity and imagination is less is more.
 Scraps of fabric can be all children need to create costumes and fantasy play.
 A chest or basket of fabric scraps and second-hand costume pieces are as fun to assemble as they are to receive, and can provide many hours of enjoyment over the years.
 (In “Secrets to Magical Kids’ Parties,” I shared how our collection of costume odds and ends provided hilarious entertainment for my daughter’s preteen party guests).
 For creative dressing-up gifts that are brand new, check out the play scarves from Sarah’s Silks and THESE lovelies from Simply Sweet Fabric.
 They are simple rectangles of silk that can be used as capes, skirts, picnic blankets, rivers, or streams – you name it.
 The yellow fabric pictured in the collage is just a sheer scarf and the Amazon link offers a bunch of colors.

 6. Comfort for the audience